 I used Basic Beat and loved them because they rolled beautifully, had locking wheels, and were adjustable for BX to AX. (paid links)

 IKEA tall utensil holders zip-tied to carts hold the bars beautifully. (paid link)

 IKEA Marius stools worked great because they stack and take up little space.
 They are not as sturdy as some other stools so teaching procedures is super important-Always keep flat on floor, never force onto the stack.

 My FAVORITE music classroom poster and stuff spot—BEST MUSIC STUFF!
 I chose these posters because there’s enough info but not too much.
 It doesn’t look cluttered so kids feel it’s accessible.
 Warning: If you go to their site you can kiss an hour goodbye! 🤣

 I love these posters outside a classroom door.
 From West Music.

-- 3.5 mm (F) to 1/4 in.
-(M) Stereo Headphone Adapters-to use headphones, the 1/4″ plug in the back had to have an adapter so the 3.5mm headphones or splitters if there were partners, would fit.
+3.5 mm (F) to 1/4 in.
+(M) Stereo Headphone Adapters-to use headphones, the 1/4″ plug in the back MUST have an adapter so the 3.5mm headphones or splitters if there were partners, would fit.